 National Marriage Week is the brainchild of Richard Kane who started it in the UK in 1996.
 It has now spread to The Czech Republic, Hungry, Switzerland, Germany, Belgium, Ireland, Northern Ireland, and Australia.
 Visit http://www.marriage-weekinternational.com to learn more.

 Marriage Week was adopted in the U.S. in 2002 by Brent Barlow and Diane Sollee of Smart Marriages.
-In 2009, a group led by Chuck Stetson and Sheila Weber of the Let's Strengthen Marriage Campaign, working with dozens of organizations in the U.S. and many leaders in the marriage movement, have developed the National Marriage Week USA site to bring together the many activities that organizations all around the country, including churches and houses of worship, are already doing to strengthen marriage during National Marriage Week USA— February 7th to 14th each year.
+In 2009, a group led by Chuck Stetson and Sheila Weber of the Let's Strengthen Marriage Campaign, working with dozens of organizations in the U.S. and many leaders in the marriage movement, developed the National Marriage Week USA site.
+The purpose of the site is to bring together the many activities that organizations all around the country, including churches and houses of worship, are already doing to strengthen marriage during National Marriage Week USA— February 7th to 14th each year.

-Sheila Weber has been a guest on more than 500 radio and TV shows nationwide.
+Sheila Weber, our Executive Director, has been a guest on more than 500 radio and TV shows nationwide.
 As a President’s Scholar at New York University, she wrote her Master’s thesis on “The Role of Public Policy on the Dissolution of a Marriage Culture.”

-Contact NMW Spokesperson Sheila Weber at email@example.com for more information or if you would like to have your resources added to this site.
+Contact Sheila Weber at email@example.com for more information or if you would like to have your resources added to this site.